Community day: Saturday 13th September

 What will I be doing?

 There are a diverse range of tasks to get involved with this community day.
-Whether you’re interested in a physical challenge, growing or surveying, there is something for everyone.
+Whether you’re interested in a physical challenge, construction or production, there is something for everyone.

 Activities will include, but not limited to: